Dr. Benjamin Polan does TMJ diagnosis in Beverly, MA

 - Ringing in the ears

 - Limited jaw movement and stiffness

-Jaw, face and
+- Jaw, face and neck pain

-In the beginning, your dentist is likely to recommend that you take preventative actions such as avoiding gum chewing, wide yawning and eating soft foods to avoid the possibly temporary discomfort of a TMJ disorder.
+In the beginning, your dentist is likely to recommend that you take preventative actions such as avoiding gum chewing, wide yawning and eating soft foods to avoid the potentially temporary discomfort of a TMJ disorder.
 Along with preventative measures, simple actions such as applying ice packs to the jawline and the use of over-the-counter inflammatory pain medicines also help with TMJ disorder comfort.

 At times, the uneven shape of your teeth or gaps in your jawline due to lost teeth are the key reasons for jaw misalignment.
 Crowns and dental veneers balance the shape of your teeth if they have been damaged by teeth grinding, cavities, old crowns or injury.

 Implants and bridges replace any missing teeth that cause bite rearrangement.
-Use of these cosmetic treatments correct uneven teeth and place your jawline back in synch.
+Use of these cosmetic treatments correct uneven teeth and place your jawline back in sync.
 Once your jawline is stabilized, your TMJ disorders are reduced significantly or eliminated.